satvikk/satvikk.github.io/resume/resume.md

     </span>
 </p>

-- Simulated CT imaging on images of lesions to create images that would have been obtained from lower resolution CT Scanning.
+- Simulated and optimized CT imaging on a lesion dataset, creating synthetic data at varying CT projection count.
-- Optimzed number of CT slices required during imaging that allow acceptable object detection capabilities on Object-Detection Neural Network Models while minimizing costs.
+- Achieved a decrease in cost by 75% by succesfully training Yolo Object Detection models with acceptable accuracy.

 <p style="text-align:left;margin:0; padding-top:0;">
     Does Airbnb listing’s annual revenue vary by with host status?